1848:

 A whopping 800,000 watts of

-electricity are used along
+electricity were used along

-Hollywood Studio's 760-foot-long Residential Street, Washington
+Hollywood Studio's 760-foot-long

 Square backlot and New York